What is continuous integration?

 Faster feedback on business decisions is another powerful side effect of CI.
 Product teams can test ideas and iterate product designs faster with an optimized CI platform.
 Changes can be rapidly pushed and measured for success.
 Bugs or other issues can be quickly addressed and repaired.

-Overall engineering communication and accountability is improved with CI.
-By introducing pull request work flows tied to CI, developers gain passive knowledge share.
-Pull Requests allow Developers to observe and comment on code from other team members.
+CI improves overall engineering communication and accountability, which enables greater collaboration between development and operations in a DevOps team.
+By introducing pull request workflows tied to CI, developers gain passive knowledge share.
+Pull requests allow developers to observe and comment on code from other team members.
 Developers can now view and collaborate on feature branches with other developers as the features progress through the CI Pipeline.
-CI can also be used to help QA resource expense.
+CI can also be used to help QA resource expenses.
 An efficient CI pipeline with high-confidence automated test coverage will safeguard from regressions and ensure that new features match a specification.
 Before new code is merged it must pass the CI test assertion suite which will prevent any new regressions.

 Adoption and installation